MicrosoftDocs/bot-docs/articles/bot-design-pattern-knowledge-base.md

 ![Dialog Structure](~/media/designing-bots/patterns/guidedConvo4.png)

-By leveraging the user's input in each step and presenting the relevant options, the bot guides the user to the information that they're seeking.
-Once the bot delivers that information, it can even provide guidance about the most efficient way to find similar information in the future.
+By processing the user's input in each step and presenting the relevant options, the bot guides the user to the information that they're seeking.
+Once the bot delivers that information, it can even provide guidance about more efficient ways to find similar information in the future.

 ![Dialog Structure](~/media/designing-bots/patterns/Training.png)

 ### Azure Search

 By using <a href="https://azure.microsoft.com/en-us/services/search/" target="_blank">Azure Search</a>,
-you can create an efficient search index that a bot can easily search, facet, and filter over.
+you can create an efficient search index that a bot can easily search, facet, and filter.
 Consider a search index that is created using the Azure portal.

 ![Dialog Structure](~/media/designing-bots/patterns/search3.PNG)